 - Add the boards to the table.
 Explore the texture of them.

 - Place the paper over the boards and using the side of the crayon rub.
 My son started with the crayon angled and going way too fast.

-- Soon he discovered that if he went slowly and made sure that the crayon was horizontal that it worked much better.
+- Soon he discovered that if he went slowly and made sure that the crayon was horizontal that it was easier to make pegboard rubbings.
 For a little guy discovering that slow and steady is better than getting done fast and first is a big deal.